sararekowska/spotify-clone/README.md

 # Next.js + Tailwind CSS Example

+!
+Spotify API is more like a remote player than a dedicated one, so you need to have the Spotify app running in order for it to work.

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

 ## Deploy your own